 ---|---|---|

-#2) Sometimes, the classification is subjective.
-For example, if I am deleting something on a site and I receive a confirmation message that asks me “Are you sure you want to delete this entry?” with OK and Cancel options – according to me clicking on cancel is a positive case.
-But some think, it’s negative as the primary intent of “Delete” option is to delete and not cancel the operation.
-So, a tester’s judgment also plays a part in the classification.
+#2) Occasionally, the division can be subjective.
+For instance, when there is an option to delete an entity on a site and a subsequent confirmation message that inquires, “Are you sure you wish to erase this entry?” with OK and Cancel options, according to some, the act of clicking cancel is deemed a positive case.
+However, others view it as negative, as the primary intent of the “Delete” option is elimination rather than nullification.
+Consequently, a tester’s intuition can also influence the classification.

-#3) For every positive case, there isn’t always an equal and opposite negative case.
+#3) Not all positive instances possess an equal and contrary negative case.

-About the author: This article is written by STH team member Swati S. Join her live QA training course here: “The best software testing training you will ever get!“
+About the author: This knowledgeable write-up was penned by Swati S., a valued member of the STH team.
+Join her live QA training course: “The most comprehensive software testing training you will ever receive!“